mizlan/iswap.nvim/README.md

 items you wish to be swapped.
 After both keys are hit, the text should immediately swap in the buffer.
 See the gif above for example usage.

+Use `:ISwapWith` if you want to have the element your cursor is over automatically as one of the elements.
+This way, you only need one keypress to make a swap.

 ## configuration

 In your `init.lua`: